 - The digestive system is not able to process food properly and this leads to digestive issues like gas and bloating.

 - The immune system can become weak because there is not enough good bacteria in the gut.
 This can lead to chronic pain, fatigue, and other health problems.

 - There may be a fungal overgrowth that causes inflammation in the gut lining which can lead to leaky gut syndrome.

 How to improve your gut health naturally:

-Now that we talked about the causes of unhealthy gut and why you should avoid them, it’s time to learn how to improve the health of your gut.
-I’ve already made another detailed post about how to detox your gut naturally and make it healthier, but i’ll mention some quick tips in this post too.
+Now that we talked about what can cause unhealthy gut and why you should avoid them, it’s time to learn how to improve the health of your gut.
+I’ve already made another detailed post about how to detox your gut naturally and make it healthier, but I’ll mention some quick tips in this post too.
 So in order to improve your gut health.

 Here are some important tips to improve your gut health and make sure to keep doing these habits regularly:

 - Drink enough water every day

 - Try to avoid sugar and processed food